slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-word-choices.md

 - A spare tire or a spare room may never be used, but they have the specific purpose of being available in an emergency.
 Ofthen when something is extra, you get rid of it.

+#### Problem, Issue and Trouble
+1. Problem: A problem is something negative that needs to be solved.
+Some bad things that happen can't be called "problems" they are unsolvable.
+- For example, if you broke your, you probably wouldn't call your broken leg a "problem".
+The broken leg can't be fixed.
+On the other hand, figuring out how to get to work with a broken leg is a problem.

+2. Issue: issue is associated with difficult decisions and disagreement.
+It mean that topic that people are talking about or disagreeing.
+Social issues and political issues

+#### Persuade and Convince
+1. You persuage someone to do something
+2. you convince someone of something

+#### Problem and Issue
+1. If you want to obtain information by asking, use question
+2. doubt refers to a feeling.
+When you feel uncertain about something, use doubt